What was your path to becoming a bookseller?

 Sounds awesome, when can we stop by?

-We’re aiming for mid-March and the shop will be open from 9.30am to late into the evening six days a week.
+We’re aiming for as soon as possible and the shop will be open from 9.30am to late into the evening six days a week.
 Yardarm close Monday and Tuesday and I think we’ll close Wednesday, so there’s always something open on the street.
 I’m applying for an Arts Council grant because I want to offer a good, cohesive set of events.
 I feel strongly that community is key and hope to bridge the gap between the old and new communities, with evening events such as book launches and author talks and, one afternoon a week, events for children like illustration or writing workshops.

 We’ll serve Allpress coffee and we’re bidding for a premises license so we can offer beer and wine.
 The shop isn’t based on the need to serve alcohol but I strongly believe that if you can go to a gig or the cinema and have a glass of wine, you should be allowed that option and it’s a model that’s becoming increasingly popular at places like Molasses Books in Brooklyn and La Belle Hortense in the Marais in Paris.I love reading but I’ve gotten out of the habit recently.

 You just need to be inspired once and you get back into it.
 I used to read five books a week.
 Now it’s a bit harder and I’m down to about three, but I’m hoping when things settle down I’ll have more time.
 Not reading when you’re a bookseller is a dereliction of duty.
 My husband Johnny is using his maths and organisational skills to create a reference system, so we never miss alerting someone to a book we think is right up their street.
 Unlike Amazon, which uses algorithms for its recommendations, what we’re aiming to do is to know our customers, keeping records of their past purchases (if they want us to) and their likes/dislikes, so that when a new book comes we think they’ll love we can let them know.

 Finally, what’s your desert island book and the one book everybody should read?